Benefits of Using FESHE Curriculum in Fire Education

 Opting for a FESHE-recognized program also provides you with peace of mind that you’re investing your time and money into an educational program that will help you achieve your goals.
 By completing the core curriculum requirements, you’ll be well prepared to take on a role within the fire service and have the confidence that your education and training have prepared you for the rigors of the field.
 Given that a growing number of fire departments are requiring new recruits to hold at least an associate degree – and in many cases, a bachelor’s degree – having the FESHE-approved background ensures that not only do you qualify, but that you have been prepared within the guidelines of national standards.

-Keep in mind that FESHE recognition does not replace regional or national accreditation of colleges, and that earning a degree from an accredited school is still a priority.
+Keep in mind that FESHE recognition does not replace accreditation of colleges, and that earning a degree from an accredited school is still a priority.
 The good news is that the designation can only be given to an accredited school, so you won’t need to make a choice between the two.

 Designations like FESHE take some of the guesswork out of evaluating fire science education programs and their specific curricula; however, that doesn’t mean that you should apply to the first FESHE-recognized school you can find.